openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-The result of the field access expression is computed at runtime as described below.
+The result of a field access expression is computed at runtime as described below.

 a. *Static* field access (*objectReference* is evaluated in the form *typeReference*)

 The evaluation of *typeReference* is performed.
-The result of the *field access expression* of a static field in a class is as follows:
+The result of a *field access expression* of a static field in a class is as follows:

 -  ``variable`` if the field is not ``readonly``.
-The resultant value can then be changed.
+The resultant value can be changed later.

--  ``value`` if the field is ``readonly``, except where the *field access* occurs in a class initializer (see :ref:`Class Initializer`).
+-  ``value`` if the field is ``readonly``, except where *field access* occurs in a class initializer (see :ref:`Class Initializer`).

 .. index::
    access